 - Indulge in leisure pursuits.

-Invest your time in hobbies to lift your mood.
-Engaging in activities helps to purge the clutter from the brain.
+Invest your time in hobbies to lift your mood because engaging in activities helps to purge clutter from the brain.

 - Limit your usage of technological devices.

 Reduce your time spent on technological devices like computers, smartphones, and tablets since they emit electromagnetic radiation that impairs cognitive performance.

 - Install a HEPA filter (High-Efficiency Particulate Air Filter) to reduce the hazardous load of toxins.